GCHS At A Glance

 - There is a priest who is our Director of Catholic Identity.
 Forty-seven percent of the faculty are graduates of GCHS.
 The faculty is composed of 1 priest, 1 deacon, 1 religious sister, and lay personnel.
-Of these, 24 have a bachelor’s degree, 15 have one or more master’s degrees, and 1 has a JD.
+Of these, 24 have a bachelor’s degree, 1 has a masters in fine arts, 14 have one or more master’s degrees, and 1 has a JD.
 All personnel are encouraged to continue their education through degree-seeking programs as well as professional workshops.

 Over three years, percentage of students accepted to:

 4 year colleges and universities – 62%

 2 year colleges/tech schools – 27% (including NJ STARS)

 You can click here to see a listing of the 4 year colleges that are accepting our

 students (you’ll need Adobe® Acrobat Reader® to view the file).